redmod-team/profit/README.md

-# RedMod - Toolkit for reduced complexity models
+# profit - Probabilistic Reduced Order model Fitting with Interactive Tools

-This is a collection of scripts to construct reduced complexity models based on a blackbox simulation code called at different parameters.
+This is a collection of tools to explore parameter space and construct probabilistic reduced complexity response-surface models based on a blackbox simulation code called at different parameters.
 The scripts are designed such that no changes in simulation code and UQ/surrogate backends are necessary, and to minimize interfacing effort by the user.